TristanLobaugh/BouncyBall/README.md

-# Bouncy Ball
+# Orb-Blitz

-### Canvas based app
+### Canvas based game using the MEAN stack

 ## Summary

-#### A canvas based app that has a round object moving around on the screen that appears to bounch off the walls of the canvas.
-The app also create many little round object on load that will eventually change the color of the ball when it collides with one of the smaller objects.
+#### A canvas based multiplayer game that is written using AngularJS, Mongo, Express and Node.js.
+Players can play as a team or solo.
+Team players have the goal of absorbing orbs and then deposition thier mass into a base.
+When the team reaching the goal their team wins the match and the game then restarts.
+Player stats are stored in a mongo database and can be viewed on the game page.

 ### Author: Tristan Lobaugh
 + Github - https://github.com/TristanLobaugh